RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0 0`
 * `selectorHeight` - type: FLOAT
-    - Height of the "selector bar".
+    - Height of the selector bar.
+This is expanded downwards so you'll probably want to adjust its position using `selectorOffsetY` if making use of this property.
+    - Default is 1.5 times the value defined by `fontSize`
 * `selectorOffsetY` - type: FLOAT
-    - Allows moving of the "selector bar" up or down from its computed position.
-Useful for fine tuning the position of the "selector bar" relative to the text.
+    - Allows moving of the selector bar up or down from its calculated position.
+Useful for fine tuning the position of the selector bar relative to the text.
+    - Default is `0`
 * `selectorColor` - type: COLOR
     - Color of the selector bar.
     - Default is `333333FF`